diviyank/SAM/README.md

 output = sam.predict(data, nruns=12) # Recommended if high computational capability available, else nruns=1
 ```

 We highly recommand to use GPUs if possible.
-In the case of GPUs, here is an example for 2 GPUs:
+Here is an example for 2 GPUs:
 ```python
 import pandas as pd
 from sam import SAM